Italian Senate votes to expel Berlusconi

-Analysts had predicted his ouster, with both the center-left Democratic Party and anti-establishment Five-Star Movement promising to vote against the billionaire media tycoon.
+Analysts had predicted his ouster, with both the center-left Democratic Party and anti-establishment Five-Star Movement promising to vote against the 77-year-old billionaire media tycoon.

 The vote follows Berlusconi's conviction on charges related to a vast tax fraud conspiracy at his Mediaset television empire.

 Berlusconi was convicted of tax evasion last October, sentenced to four years in prison and barred from public office for two years.
 The prison time was later reduced to one year of community service.

 The former PM had called on his supporters to protest in Rome ahead of the vote.
 He even asked senators to delay the ballot, claiming to have new evidence proving he did not commit tax fraud.